Kiezroy/NCL2025/Individual Game/Cryptography/The Bases (Easy).md

 We have intercepted some passwords from a Liber8tion hacker.
 Luckily for us, they were stored insecurely and are only encoded with different number bases.
 See if you can decode them.

+- Use a tool like cyberchef to decode

 Q1 - 15 points
 01000010 01000001 01000010 01011001 01100010 01101001 01110011 01101111 01101110 00100001 00110110 00110001 00110011 00110101